Sheriff's Office Eviction Procedures

 4. Writ of Removal and Possession.

-When the clerk of court receives a ruling on a forcible entry and detainer action in the plaintiff’s favor, the plaintiff will need to request that the clerk issue a “Writ of Removal and Possession” to the sheriff.
-It will not be done automatically.
+When the clerk of court receives a ruling on a forcible entry and detainer action in the plaintiff’s favor, the plaintiff will need to request that the clerk issue a “Writ of Removal and Possession”, it will not be done automatically.
+It will then be the responsibility of the plaintiff to provide a copy to the sheriff's office.

 The plaintiff must then contact the Sheriff’s Office, Monday – Friday, (8:30 AM – 4:30 PM), 641-228-1821, to schedule the eviction.
 The Sheriff’s Office will not contact you after the Writ is received.
-If you fail to contact the Sheriff's Office, after 30 days the Writ will be returned to the clerk as diligent and you will be billed.
+If you fail to contact the Sheriff's Office within 30 days of the Writ being issued, we will not conduct the execution without court approval or a new writ of removal.

 We will not schedule an eviction the same day that you contact us.
 Evictions will only be conducted during weekdays and daylight hours.
 The process must be completed by 5:00 P.M.